“Turn off your mind relax and float down stream…”

 I’ve found however, that many people point to Rubber Soul as the turning point.
-One of the authors in this book makes the case for this.
-But there are a pair of others who point to Revolver as the tipping point, the place where their new LSD-unhinged imaginations were being fully unleashed.
+One of the authors in this book, In Their Lives, makes a case for this.
+But there are a pair of others who point to Revolver as the tipping point, the place where their new LSD-unhinged imaginations were unleashed.

 While the studio sessions for Revolver were being set up George Martin decided to switch out the lead engineer, putting a young Geoff Emerick in charge of this responsibility.
 At least two of the writers in the book reference the 19-year-old Emerick’s role in the development of the Beatles new sound.

 OK, so how do you make that happen?
-You can read about how he did it in Emerick’s book, or in the essay here in In Their Lives.
+You can read about how Emerick did it via his book, or in the essay here in In Their Lives.
 The tape looping, speed modulations, backward recording and other studio gyrations produced something unheard of in contemporary music.
 Though its placement on the album is last, it was the first song recorded by Emerick and a harbinger of things to come.

 TOMORROW NEVER KNOWS